ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Console.WriteLine(concatenatedString);
 ```

-The preceding code do the same, but in two steps (bullets 1 and 2):
+The preceding code does the same as `"Greetings " + "from .NET!"`, but in two steps (bullets 1 and 2):

 1. The value `"Greetings "` is assigned to the `concatenatedString` variable.
-1. The value `"from .NET!"` is add at the end of the `concatenatedString` variable.
+1. The value `"from .NET!"` is added at the end of the `concatenatedString` variable.
 1. The program writes `"Greetings from .NET!"` to the console.

 Let's look more into the line `concatenatedString = concatenatedString + "from .NET!";` as it may be harder to understand.

 > **Reminder:** the assignation operator (`=`) has the lowest priority, so the code on the right (the right-hand operand) is processed first.

-Here is an image to help analyse the code:
+Here is an image to help analyze the code:

 ![Code execution order](https://cdn.forevolve.com/blog/images/2021/2021-learn-to-code-part-6.1.png)